stanlymt/retro-paddle-ball/README.md

 - **Input Abstraction**: Unified control systems across diverse platforms
 - **Responsive Design**: Lessons in 6" to 80" display adaptation
 - **Solo Development**: Perseverance, shipping, and work-life balance insights

-> 💬 Timelines depend on spare time and complexity—but I'm excited to keep growing this.d **SDL3**, inspired by my kids and childhood memories.
-Now featuring revolutionary **Power-Ups** and strategic gameplay depth!

 ---